stackkit/laravel-google-cloud-scheduler/README.md

 Cloud Scheduler will make HTTP calls to your application.
 This package adds an endpoint to your application that accepts these HTTP calls with their payload (an Artisan command) and execute them.

-There are two ways to use this package:
+There are two ways to schedule commands using this package:

 <details>
 <summary>1.
 Schedule the `schedule:run` command</summary>